KaiNorberg/PatchworkOS/README.md

 - Custom superset of the ANSI C standard library including threading, file I/O, math, PatchworkOS extensions, etc.
 - Highly modular shared memory based desktop environment.
 - Theming via [config files](https://github.com/KaiNorberg/PatchworkOS/blob/main/root/cfg).
-- Capability based security model using per-process namespaces and mountpoints, with password encryption using [Argon2id](https://github.com/P-H-C/phc-winner-argon2).
+- Capability based containerization security model using per-process mountpoint namespaces.
+See [Security Model](#security-model) for more info.
 - Note that currently a heavy focus has been placed on the kernel and low-level stuff, so user space is quite small... for now.

 *And much more...*